manning-lab/pprs-pipeline/README.md

   - Packages: `install.packages(c("data.table","LDlinkR","parallel","XML")`

 Other dependencies are automatically installed as needed (it is expected your system has basic utilities like `curl` and `make` to download and build the needed software).
-If you plan to run this pipeline repeatedly on the cloud or on a compute cluster, consider using an environment with these additinoal dependencies pre-installed so you don\'t waste time installing them each run.')
+If you plan to run this pipeline repeatedly on the cloud or on a compute cluster, consider using an environment with these additional dependencies pre-installed so you don\'t waste time installing them each run.

 + **[`plink2`](https://www.cog-genomics.org/plink/2.0/)**
 + (If using `.gds` files) `BiocManager::install("SeqArray")`